SuperDARN/pyDARNio/docs/index.md

 ![pydarn](imgs/pydarn_logo.png)

-PyDARN is an open source python library for data visualization of SuperDARN data. support of Input/Output reading of SuperDARN DMAP format files.
+PyDARNio is an open source python library for SuperDARN data reading, writing and converting.
+Currently the library support reading for DMAP files:
+- IQDAT
+- RAWACF
+- FITACF
+- GRID
+- MAP

+as well as Borealis HDF5 files:
+- IQDAT
+- BeamIQ
+- RAWACF

+There is also utilities for converting Borealis files to SuperDARN DMAP file structures.

 ## Source Code

-The library source code can be found on the [pyDARN GitHub](https://github.com/SuperDARN/pydarn) repository.
+The library source code can be found on the [pyDARNio GitHub](https://github.com/SuperDARN/pyDARNio) repository.

-If you have any questions or concerns please submit an **Issue** on the SuperDARN pyDARN repository.
+If you have any questions or concerns please submit an **Issue** on the SuperDARN pyDARNio repository.

 ## Table of Contents
   - [Installation](user/install.md)